Skip to content

 Higher Levels of Job Satisfaction

-Common sense tells us the kinds of professional jobs .
+Common sense tells us the kinds of professional jobs.
 Available to varsity graduates are more likely to supply variety and stimulation.
 And thus higher levels of job satisfaction.
 2016 survey data from the PEW research facility confirms this theory.
 75% of respondents with a minimum of a bachelor’s degree describe themselves as very satisfied with their jobs. vs. Only 64% of these with but a high school diploma.

-Adults with but a high school education are over twice as likely as those with a bachelor’s degree or higher to mention they’re not too please with their lives (23% vs. 9%).
+Adults with but a high school education are over twice as likely as those with a bachelor’s degree or higher to mention they’re not too pleased with their lives (23% vs. 9%).
 Additionally, Those with higher earnings (which correlate with educational level, as we’ve seen) report greater content with their jobs.
-About six in 10 (59%) of these with annual family earnings of $75,000 or more say.
-They’re very satisfied with their today job.
-Include with 45% of respondents making $30,000 to $74,999, and only 39% of these making but $30,000.

-Consider over the Mathematics
+Consider the Mathematics

 Calculating what proportion you’ll potentially earn.
-When you’re working in a very job that pays well is efficacious. when you’re planning your career trajectory.
+When you’re working in a job that pays well is efficacious. when you’re planning your career trajectory.
 But work-life balance, job content, career growth, and your career values are all important thoughts too.
-This applies when deciding to travel to school, choosing a significant, picking a career option.
-After you graduate or brooding about a career change to change up your career path.
-Considering all the available options that may provide you with personal satisfaction, professional success.
-And a satisfying income will facilitate you to make the correct career choices.
-Weigh all of this against the price of any degree.
-You’re considering before you create your decision.
+This applies when deciding to travel to school, choosing a significant, or picking a career option.